FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+Yes, the position of the camera might be right for the situation to make sense.
+On paper, I was able to draw out a birds eyeview of situation.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+No

 ## Part C. Prototype the device